rsperl/nc_checkin_report/README.md

 Remove **ALL** blank columns and rows.
 The library used to read the spreadsheet omits blank rows, so leaving them in means you will not get all the data.
 Blank columns after the `startsOnColumn` are not accounted for in the code, so they must be removed as well.
+Refer to [./sample_spreadsheet.xlsx](./sample_spreadsheet.xlsx) to see how the spreadsheet should look.

 Create a `config.yaml` such as